tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 6 - Design via Frequency Response.md

 	1. Draw the compensator's high frequency asymptote to yield 0dB for the compensated system at the frequency found in step 2.
 If the frequency is 20log$K_{PM}$ then the compensator's high-frequency asymptote will be set to -20log$K_{PM}$
 	2. **Select** the upper break frequency (compensator zero) to be 1 decade below the frequency found in step 2.
 	3. Select the low frequency asymptote to be at 0dB (compensator has a DC gain = 1 ie 0dB)
-	4. Connect the compensator's high- and low- frequency
+	4. Connect the compensator's high- and low- frequency asymptotes with a -20dB/decade line to locate the lower break frequency.
+4. Reset the system gain K to compensate for any attenuation in the lag network in order to keep the static error constant the same as that found in step 1.

 ```